Skip to content

 OTEI faculty

-The Office of Teaching Effectiveness and Innovation is your hub for teaching preparation before, during and even after this semester and beyond.
+The Office of Teaching Effectiveness and Innovation is your hub for teaching preparation and development before, during, and after this semester and into the future.
 Whether you need help designing your syllabi and curriculum or would like to request a consultation as you sharpen your skills as an instructor, we're here to help.

-Founded in 1998 by Dr. Linda Nilson, author of Teaching at Its Best: A Research-Based Resource for College Instructors, OTEI has continued to grow both in size and services.
-As Clemson University's leading teaching center [snapshot link], our work with faculty and graduate students is based on evidence-based research, with an emphasis on inclusivity and community-building.
+Founded in 1998 by Dr. Linda Nilson, author of Teaching at Its Best: A Research-Based Resource for College Instructors, OTEI has continued to grow both in size and services under the direction of Dr. Taimi Olsen.
+As Clemson University's leading teaching center, our work with faculty, administrators, staff and teaching assistants is based on evidence-based research, with an emphasis on community-building and attention to positive assets of all learners.

 Vision and Mission

 OTEI's vision is to focus primarily on building up a collective excellence in teaching that positively influences and reflects on student outcomes.
-We aim to provide instructors, departments and colleges alike with the training and resources needed to implement successful teaching methods, creating new courses and strategies through engaged, collaborative learning communities.
+We champion a holistic approach to

 Dr. Taimi Olsen speaking at an event